 This Mercedes-Benz 190SL comes out of an enviable and diverse collection, where each vehicle is passionately and carefully chosen and restored by its long term classic car collector.

-First delivered to Mercedes-Benz Main Agent Brentford, Middlesex England on 9th June 1960, with a manufacture completion date of 10th April 1960.
-An original green coloured Registration Book exists showing its first owner as George William Jeffrey, complemented by further V5’s showing three more owners.
+First delivered to Mercedes-Benz main agent in Brentford, Middlesex England on 9th June 1960, with a manufacture completion date of 10th April 1960.
+An original green coloured Registration book exists showing the first owner as George William Jeffrey, with further V5’s showing three more owners.
 A well documented history file exists with extensive past and current restoration invoices.

-Originally restored in the 1990’s but has only 600 miles since the last full component off restoration overseen by Parry Chana, a marque specialist, former technical advisor and concours judge for The Mercedes-Benz Club UK, who also maintained the register for these models and has won for himself and other well known clients multiple concours award winning restorations.
-His restorations have sold for world record prices, and this is without doubt, one of the most exactingly restorations conducted by him and his team.
+Originally restored in the 1990s but has only 600 miles since the last full component off restoration overseen by Parry Chana, a marque specialist, former technical advisor and concours judge for The Mercedes-Benz Club UK, who also maintained the register for these models.
+He has overseen multiple concours award-winning restorations for himself and many well-known clients.
+His restorations have sold for world record prices, and this is, without doubt, one of the most exacting restorations conducted by him and his team.
 Final run down miles and final set up by Parry Chana.

 This vehicle will represent a good acquisition opportunity for a collector, investor or first time classic car buyer, as being a most desirable model reminiscent of the much valued 300SL Roadster and Gullwing coupe.
 It’s available for viewing in the UK near Stansted Airport on an appointment basis.